Browsers will not send a referrer when linking from HTTPS to HTTP

 - This means the target site will see your traffic as "direct traffic", i.e. they cannot distinguish such hits from a user who directly typed in the URL.

-It's probably because of this RFC:
+It's probably because of:

 Clients SHOULD NOT include a Referer header field in a (non-secure) HTTP request if the referring page was transferred with a secure protocol.